Pack Your Bag : A Gear List for a Successful Passwordless Journey

 One firm I spoke with told me, “When I think of passwordless, I think about the next five years, not the next 12 months.”
 Similar to me planning my trek into the wilds, this organization is thinking well in advance of how they are going to reach their final destination of being password free.

 With any journey it is understood that things may not go exactly to plan, and despite the challenges, there is a clear desire in the market to realize a passwordless reality.
-An internal survey we conducted showed 57% of respondents are considering implementing a passwordless solution in some form over the next two years.
+An internal survey we conducted showed 57% of respondents are considering implementing a passwordless authentication solution in some form over the next two years.
 The building blocks are there from a technical perspective.
 In the last few years we’ve seen advances in biometrics and secure hardware, continued development of platforms like TouchID and Windows Hello and increasing adoption of open standards like FIDO2.

 But What is Passwordless?